dhutapratama/docs/pint.md

 <a name="introduction"></a>
 ## Introduction

-[Laravel Pint](https://github.com/laravel/pint) is an opinionated PHP code style fixer for minimalists.
+[Lets Pint](https://github.com/laravel/pint) is an opinionated PHP code style fixer for minimalists.
 Pint is built on top of PHP-CS-Fixer and makes it simple to ensure that your code style stays clean and consistent.

-Pint is automatically installed with all new Laravel applications so you may start using it immediately.
-By default, Pint does not require any configuration and will fix code style issues in your code by following the opinionated coding style of Laravel.
+Pint is automatically installed with all new Lets applications so you may start using it immediately.
+By default, Pint does not require any configuration and will fix code style issues in your code by following the opinionated coding style of Lets.

 <a name="installation"></a>
 ## Installation

-Pint is included in recent releases of the Laravel framework, so installation is typically unnecessary.
-However, for older applications, you may install Laravel Pint via Composer:
+Pint is included in recent releases of the Lets framework, so installation is typically unnecessary.
+However, for older applications, you may install Lets Pint via Composer:

 ```shell
 composer require laravel/pint --dev